Text-Analysis/posts-scraper/README.md

 1. Create PostgreSQL database or use existing.
 2. Apply migrations to this database (see: `migrations` and https://github.com/golang-migrate/migrate/blob/master/MIGRATIONS.md).
-3. Create an account in Instagram or use existing (We recommend use new because account may be blocked by Instagram because of many requests to this platform).
+3. Create an account in Instagram or use existing (We recommend using new because account may be blocked by Instagram because of many requests to this platform).

 ## Dependencies